superlinked/superlinked/docs/run-in-production/setup/index.md

 1. Python 3.11 or higher installed with pip and venv modules.
 You can download Python from [here](https://www.python.org/downloads/).
 2. A Python virtual environment created and activated in a dedicated project folder of your choice.

-*Note: The following documentation assumes a Unix-based terminal environment.
-Steps may differ for Windows and other operating systems.*
+*Note: The following documentation uses Unix-based terminal commands.
+Compatibility with other operating systems has not been verified.*

 ## How to start the application